-LILAC is open to the public each year from May to October (weather permitting) for exhibits, tours, and other activities.
-A calendar of last year's activities may be viewed here.
+LILAC is open to the public each summer for exhibits, tours, and other activities.
+Admissionis free.
+Because space is limited, reservations may be required for special events.

 LILAC closed for the 2016 season on October 16.
 These hours are subject to change to accommodate special events and weather.
 We make every attempt to post changes here and apologize for any inconvenience.
 When you visit, remember that you will be entering a ship undergoing restoration.
 Wear comfortable shoes to climb ladders and watch out for low overheads and for trip hazards.

 To sample past events, please see calendars for 2015 and 2014.
 We welcome inquiries from organizations that would like to partner with us to offer educational and cultural activities on board.
 June 2016

 June 7, 9, 10, and 11.
 6:30 PM to 8:00 PM Soul of the Sea, an immersive dance performance choreographed for LILAC by Linked Dance Theatre, is based on a short story by Oscar Wilde about a fisherman who gives up his soul for the love of a mermaid.
 Admission is free but space is limited since the audience is led through the ship to experience the dance.
 Please make a reservation.